 You have made it to Tropical North Queensland, and to Cairns, so here are some ideas to explore the city of Cairns itself.

-After you have been to the Great Barrier Reef, one of the seven wonders of the natural world and an Australian treasure, gone to the Daintree Rainforest, a UNESCO World Heritage site and explored the Village in the Rainforest, Kuranda, you will want to have some time to see what Cairns itself has to offer.
+After you have been to the Great Barrier Reef, one of the seven wonders of the natural world and an Australian treasure, gone to the Daintree Rainforest, a UNESCO World Heritage site and explored the Village in the Rainforest, Kuranda, you will want to have some time to see what to explore in Cairns and what the city itself has to offer.
+There are many fantastic things to do in Cairns, and many Cairns tourist attractions to suit all ages.
+There are also lots of things to do in Cairns for free.

 We explored Cairns for 3 days and have compiled these ideas for you.
 Before we get started, these are our observations about Cairns.